sunflowerslj/content-1/Packs/MicrosoftECM/Integrations/MicrosoftECM/README.md

 ## Overview

-The configuration manager provides the overall Configuration Management (CM) infrastructure and environment to the product development team
+The configuration manager provides the overall Configuration Management (CM) infrastructure and environment to the product development team  (formerly known an SCCM).

 This integration was integrated and tested with version 1906 of Microsoft Endpoint Configuration Manager
 ## Prerequisites
 - This integration requires root access in order to execute commands.